This is a ranking of colleges and universities based solely on the popularity of their General Agriculture program. Read the methodology here.

 It's hard to find a better school than Andrews University if you want to study General Agriculture.
 Students who enjoy a more slow-paced life will appreciate Andrews University's location in the small town of Berrien Springs, Michigan.

-The major with the most students enrolled at this school is liberal arts general studies.
 Graduates of this school generally don't have issues repaying their student loans; just 5.0% defaulted.
+This school does not require freshman students to live on-campus.
 Take a deeper dive and see just how Andrews ranks in other categories.